kube-rs/website/docs/controllers/intro.md

 - an **object** dictating what the world should see
 - an **reconciler** function that ensures the state of one object is applied to the world
-- an **application** living in kubernetes watching the object and related objects
+- an **application** living in Kubernetes watching the object and related objects

 ## The Object